open-mmlab/mmagic/docs/en/user_guides/config.md

 model = dict(
     type='GLInpaintor', # The name of inpaintor
     data_preprocessor=dict(
-        type='EditDataPreprocessor', # The name of data preprocessor mean=[127.5], # Mean value used in data normalization std=[127.5], # Std value used in data normalization ),
+        type='DataPreprocessor', # The name of data preprocessor mean=[127.5], # Mean value used in data normalization std=[127.5], # Std value used in data normalization ),